lukastheiler/ttn_moteino/Readme.md

 ```

-Over LORA, you only get a message on the node after a sending something.
-If you want to check messages more frequently, LMIC has an option to send a ping request every 2^x seconds, by using ```LMIC_setPingable(x); ```.
+Note that over LORA/TTN, you only get a message on the node after a sending something.

 # 5) Misc, tips, tricks, lessons learned